hyperledger/identus-edge-agent-sdk-kmp/edge-agent-sdk/docs/EdgeAgentSDK.md

 # Module EdgeAgentSDK

-Atala PRISM KMP SDK is a library and documentation that helps developers build KMM/JVM/Android SSI (self-sovereign identity) applications with Identus.
+Identus KMP SDK is a library and documentation that helps developers build KMM/JVM/Android SSI (self-sovereign identity) applications with Identus.
 This documentation will explain how to use the SDK in your project, how to prepare your development environment if you wish to contribute, and some fundamental considerations around the project.